-ERISA controls many group life insurance plans.
+ERISA is a complex federal law that controls many group life insurance plans and affects the way attorneys handle claims, appeals, and litigation.
 Among the many rights the law gives to plan members and participants is the right to bring a suit to recover plan benefits.
-But, as a federal law, ERISA is complex and this extends to how claims, appeals and lawsuits are handled.

 ERISA cases allow for reasonable attorney fees to be awarded to the prevailing party if certain factors are present.
 When a plaintiff wins a life insurance case against an insurance company, he/she is presumptively entitled to attorney fees.
-Ultimately, the court will have discretion whether to grant the plaintiff’s motion to award attorney fees when the plaintiff is successful on the underlying merits of the case.
-Many courts rely on the following factors in deciding whether to grant attorney fees in ERISA life insurance lawsuits:
+Ultimately, the court will have discretion whether to grant the plaintiff’s motion to award attorney fees when the plaintiff is successful on the case’s underlying merits.
+Many courts rely on the following factors in deciding whether to grant attorney fees in ERISA litigation:

 - The degree of the insurance company’s fault or bad faith;